vanHeemstraSystems/home-assistant-with-ubiquiti-unifi-network/300/100/README.md

 In our case, click ```UniFi Network```.

+## 300 - In both cases, continue as follows

 You will presented with a form.

 Host: **192.168.1.1** (The I.P Address of our UniFi Express)